arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 ## Dealing with exceptions

-Because we don't want our app to be bothered with adapter implementation (our clients don't care about anything except for the interface) our adapters need to throw same exceptions.
+Because we don't want our app to be bothered with adapter implementation (our clients don't care about anything except for the interface) **our adapters need to throw the same exceptions**.
 Because what exceptions are raised is part of the interface.
 This example does not suite us well to discuss it here because we use our adapters in _fire and forget_ mode.
 So we will have to switch for a moment to something else.